aws-samples/eks-workshop/content/intermediate/241_pixie/deploy_pixie.md

 - Press enter to accept the Terms & Conditions.
 - Press enter to accept the default install path.
 - Visit the provided URL to sign in or sign up for a Pixie account.
-- Copy and paste the Auth token generated in the browser into the CLI.
+- Copy and paste the auth token generated in the browser into the CLI.

-### Deploy the Microservices Demo
+### Deploy the microservices demo

 To test out Pixie, we will deploy a modified version of [Weavework’s Sock Shop](https://microservices-demo.github.io/) microservices application.
 Deploy the demo using Pixie’s CLI: